 You only need polished macOS workflows for text, folders, and images.

-You do not need video comparison, Mach-O inspection, or CI-style image checks.
+You do not need video comparison, hex diff, structured binary inspection, or CI-style image checks.

 Your team is already standardized on Kaleidoscope and the subscription model is not a concern.